 – Spice the upper side with salt and pepper (not the side with the skin) to taste.

-- Chop dill and parsley if fresh and sprinkle both herbs on the fillet.
+– Chop dill and parsley (if fresh), and sprinkle both herbs on the fillet.

-- Melt clarified butter in a skillet.
+– Melt clarified butter in a non-stick pan.

 – Place on each plate lemon halves or quarters.